Updated April 3, 2019

 Some changes in the Canadian economy have moderated the forecast for mortgage rate increases in 2019.
-See Mortgage Rate Forecast, December 2018.
+See Mortgage Rate Forecast, March 2019 blog.

-Comparatively, the VIREB area remains a good option for retirees moving to the west coast with prices much lower than the mainland and Victoria.
+Comparatively, the VIREB (Vancouver Island Real Estate Board, the Malahat northward) area remains a good option for retirees moving to the west coast with prices much lower than the mainland and Victoria.
 People coming from off the Island and retirees represent about half the sales in the board area.

-In February, 2019 BCREA has revised its forecast in single family home prices in 2019 for the VIREB area to 3.2% (up from 1.1%).
+In February 2019, BCREA has revised its forecast for single family home prices in 2019 for the VIREB area to 3.2% (up from 1.1%).
 I believe that is a bit low due to low inventory levels and believe it will be in the 4-7% range.
 See Housing Forecast Update.

 Updates to the market are made as received here.
 I send out a quarterly newsletter which summarises these changes.
 To signup for the newsletter click the button above.

-I also post blogs when new information is added, or there is pertinent news, to see or receive these blogs click the button above.
+I also post blogs when new information is added, or there is pertinent news, receive these blogs by email click the button above.

-While the number of units sold has dropped significantly in most markets, new listings have also dropped, though at a lower rate.
-This has slowed the recovery in inventory still leading to and upward pressure in price.
-Price increases are lower than 2017 and likely will be lower still in 2019, however most markets will likely remain in a seller's market.
+While the number of units sold has dropped significantly in most markets and new listings are coming up, inventory (active listings) continues to lag, with the exception of Parksville/Qualicum which saw a 59% increase in active listings from March of 2018.
+This brought there inventory only up 55.3% of the 2008-2014 average from a very low 23% in March 2018.
+Price increases are lower than 2018 and likely will be lower still in 2019, however most markets will likely remain in a seller's market.

 Please note these comments relate to single family homes in markets covered by the Vancouver Island Real Estate Board (VIREB), which covers all of the Island from the Malahat north.
 The Victoria Board covers Victoria, all of the Saanich Peninsula and west to Port Renfrew and is not covered in these comments.
 Some comments on the provincial real estate market are also included from time to time.
 The quick stats above cover major Real Estate Markets in the VIREB area.

 For 2018, we have seen an increasing slow down in demand due to the mortgage stress test.
 The stress test in 2016 (for buyers with less than 20% down) only caused a blip in demand.
 The stress test, called B20 (for buyers with 20% or more down payment), introduced in January 2018, is appearing to have a more sustained impact.
-Adding to this is the rise in interest rates, which started in 2017.
-Depending on your circumstances, you are likely looking at a mortgage rate of 3.5-3.75% or a little higher and rates are forecasted to increase moderately in 2019.
-Rates were slightly higher than 3% at the end of 2017.
-For more interest rates see Market Blogs.
+BCREA notes in its March 2019 Mortgage Update the drag on the economy created by these stress test.
+See Blog.

 The sell/list ratio is the number of listings that have sold in a 12 month period.
 A 60% ratio means that 60% of the listings sold and 40% did not sell.